ring-lang/ring/extensions/README.md

 The folder LibDepWin contains the libraries required to build Ring extensions on Microsoft Windows

+The folder android contains Ring extensions for the Android platform

 The folder RingBeep contains a simple example to learn how to create an extension using the Code Generator

 The folder RingMouseEvent Another simple example to learn how to create an extension